-For non-retail exposures, internal ratings are used to assist the approving committees in making informed decisions of the credit application.
-Product owners consult GRD for input on internal rating for consideration on pricing of product.
+For non-retail exposures, internal ratings are one of the tools used to assist the approving committees in making informed decisions of the credit application.

 The models used in the internal rating systems are subject to strict governance and controls.
 The models are developed and maintained by GRD with input from business units to ensure that material risks are captured.
-Before the models are implemented, they are subject to approval by GRC and subsequently BRC.
+Before the models are implemented, they are subject to approval by GRCC and subsequently BRCC.
 After implementation, the models are subject to regular performance monitoring to ensure that they continue to perform as expected and the risk parameters remain appropriate.